ariesptn/fancy-todo/README.md

 Rename the .env-template file in the server directory to .env.
 Open the .env file to configure it.

-To run the server:
+To run the server, go to server directory then run:

 ```
 npm install
-cd ./server
 node app.js
 ```